ByteMyDust/TicCatToe/README.md

 ## License

-AI Eye is released under the [MIT License](https://opensource.org/licenses/MIT).
+Tic-Cat-Toe is released under the [MIT License](https://opensource.org/licenses/MIT).
 You can find the details in the [LICENSE](LICENSE) file.